I haven't done much propagating in the last 3 years so my collection of saved seeds is getting old. Continue

 Gary modified our chookhouse and run to make suitable accommodation for Flo and the expected chicks.

-Although our hens mostly free-range now, the modular units Gary… Continue
+Although our hens mostly free-range now, the modular units Gary built have proved to be versatile and useful.… Continue

 Added by Hester on September 11, 2010 at 8:02pm —